Welcome to Animals in Ontario.

 Barn Owl

-It is a different type of owl, which is golden in color with a white heart-shaped face, found chiefly in southern Ontario.
-It lacks ear tufts which are found in other owls present in Ontario.
-It is mid-sized and so grows 35 centimeters to 45 centimeters.
-It produces different types of noises, cries, and screams.
+The Barn Owl is a different type of owl, which is golden in color with a white heart-shaped face, found chiefly in southern Ontario.
+It lacks ear tufts which are found in other owls present in Ontario and is mid-sized and so grows 35 centimeters to 45 centimeters.
+Barn owls produce different types of noises, cries, and screams.
 It cannot tolerate high temperatures, which is also why it is found in southern Ontario.

 They make nests or live in abandoned buildings.
 It also lives in cavities and trees.
 It lives in its central nest for a year, then to hunting rodents in fields, meadows, orchards, grasslands, etc. Due to urbanization, these owls are getting endangered.
 Their hearing sense is sharp, so they get their food by hunting small animals on land.
 They have a high metabolic rate and consume a lot of rodents, depending on their size.